-Children should see a pediatric dentist in Leesburg when their first tooth comes in, or – at the very latest – by the time they reach their first birthday.
+We recommend children see the dentist when their first tooth comes in, or – at the very latest – by the time they reach their first birthday.

 Any soft-bristled toothbrush can be used to clean an infant’s teeth, but we recommend using one that is specifically designed for a baby’s mouth.
-You can gently brush their teeth once a day before bedtime for good results.
+You can gently brush their teeth once a day before bedtime with a baby toothpaste for good results.

 Thumb sucking and sucking on a pacifier are perfectly normal activities for infants.
 These habits only become dental problems if they continue into childhood after your child gets their primary (baby) teeth.

-These are just a few of the many pediatric dentistry FAQs we get at Cardinal Park Family Dental every day from loving parents who want to do the best for their children.
-If you have any more pediatric dentistry FAQs, we would love to answer them and/or schedule your child for an appointment.
+These are just a few of the many pediatric dentistry questions we get at Cardinal Park Family Dental every day from loving parents who want to do the best for their children.
+If you have any additional questions regarding to pediatric dentistry, we would love to answer them and/or schedule your child for an appointment.
 Contact us at 703-779-2296 today.